In Search of Extraterrestrial Artificial Intelligence Through Dyson Sphere-like structures around Primordial Black Holes: Theoretical background

-\cite{Hsiao:2021qij} shows that black holes (BH) can be more effective and promising energy sources than the main sequence stars.
-The major and main contribution from BH can be obtained from accretion disks.
-The matter in the accretion disk is heated up by friction due to the strong gravity of BH.
-For a black hole with mass $M$, the Eddington limit is below \citep{Hsiao:2021qij}.
+\cite{Hsiao:2021qij} shows that BHs can be a more effective and promising energy sources than the main-sequence stars.
+The major and main contribution from a BH can be obtained from accretion disks.
+The matter in the accretion disk is heated up by friction due to the strong gravity of the BH.
+For a BH with mass $M$, the Eddington limit is \citep{Hsiao:2021qij}